dekatrine/dekatrine/README.md

 ### :woman_technologist: About Me :

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Researcher and contributing to math science papers.

 - ⚛️: Exploring Technical Content Writing.